-To navigate around YAPI on your iPad and to invoke different functions you use touch gestures.
-You will pick up all those gestures within a few minutes of using YAPI.
+Touch gestures are used to navigate around YAPI on your iPad and to invoke different functions.
+These gestures are simple and effective integrations of the YAPI iPad application.
+They are easy to master within a few minutes of using YAPI.

-Patient menu – invoked via Touch and Hold on patient’s avatar.
+Patient Menu – invoked via Touch and Hold on the patient’s avatar.

-Document menu – invoked via Touch and Hold on or around clipboard icon
+Document Menu – invoked via Touch and Hold on or around the clipboard icon

-Patient Alert Menu – invoked via Touch and Hold on patient’s alert area
+Patient Alert Menu – invoked via Touch and Hold on the patient’s alert area

-Area menu – invoked via Touch and Hold anywhere inside operatory or area
+Area Menu – invoked via Touch and Hold anywhere inside the operatory or patient area

-Patient menu in Huddle – invoked via Touch and Hold on patient’s avatar.
+The Patient Menu in the Huddle – invoked via Touch and Hold on the patient’s avatar.

-Document menu – invoked via Touch and Hold on document image
+Document Menu – invoked via Touch and Hold on the document image